 How we test Raima Database Manager

-Before the release of RDM, many tests and methods have been developed to ensure a robust and usable product.
+Before the release of RDM, many tests and methods are developed to ensure a robust and usable product.
 This is due to the stability and robustness requirements for a database being much more stringent than many other types of applications.

 For instance, durability is of extreme importance.
 A user never wants to lose their data just because their application crashed due to a software bug or a hardware failure.
 Raima does everything in its power to protect the data.